IAmTheBlurr/TempusProprietas/docs/00--what-is-tempus-proprietas.md

 - **Achieve balance**: Harmonize work and personal life.

 **“Tempus Proprietas”** builds on the **ABC123 method**—categorizing tasks into priority levels (A, B, C, etc.) and ordering them numerically within each category—to create a clear roadmap for action.
 But its real innovation lies in leveraging AI to enhance this process.

+### The ABC Method in the Words of Brian Tracy Himself
+> "The ABC Method is a powerful priority setting technique that you can use every single day.
+This technique is so simple and effective that it can, all by itself, make you one of the most efficient and effective people in your field.
+The power of this technique lies in its simplicity."

 ---